NewChap2022/NewChap2022/README.md

 ## ABOUT ME
-I'm a junior web developer who is currently studying in bootcamp.
+I'm a junior full stack developer who is currently studying in bootcamp.
 I have no coding experience before bootcamp.
-Please check out the projects I have done after learning coding in the past two months.
+Please check out the projects I have done after learning coding in the past six months.
 My past education experience allows me to learn new things fast and work as a team player.
 If you like my work or have any questions, please feel free to [contact me](mailto:irisyangshu@gmail.com).

 ## MY Projects
 - <strong>Tech Blog</strong>